laheraestefania/golden-doodles/README.md

 - The country bubbles can be clustered by region or by subregion.

 ##### Money
-- Click play to activate the scatterplot animation (from 2000 to 2017).
+- Click play to activate the scatterplot animation (from 2000 to 2017), and the user can click "Replay" once the animation finishes to reanimate the image.
-- Use the slider to update the scatterplot for a given year within the timeframe.
+- Use the slider to update the scatterplot for a given year within the timeframe and investigate data for individual years.
-- Hover over a bubble to reveal the country name and the country's GDP per Capita and Under 5 mortality rate.
+- Hover over a bubble to reveal the country name and the country's GDP per Capita and Under 5 Mortality Rate for the particular year.

 ##### Policy
 - Select a nutrient from the dropdown menu in the navigation bar at the top of the webpage.